Senior woman with stretch band being assist by female physiotherapist

 3. Potential side effects

 You can have side effects with almost all treatments – mainstream or otherwise.
-Before you have any sort of treatment, you should be told what the potential effects could be.
+Before you have any sort of treatment, you should be told what the potential side effects could be.

 In most cases, you’ll need a few treatments before you see any benefits, so don’t give up immediately.
 However, if you experience any negative side effects, always let your practitioner know straight away.